An Experimental Installation of Cold War Modern Design from East and West in One Context

 Competing Utopias will challenge and broaden our understanding of Cold War design and will compel us to reflect upon an entirely new context for these histories that is the installation itself.

-Exhibition was made possible by a Graham Foundation grant
+Exhibition was made possible by a Graham Foundation grant and by the Neutra VDL Research House under the directorship of Sarah Lorenzen.

 Photography and poster by David Hartwell